 Due to Inglestone House’s location just off the town square, we are within walking distance of all that Kelso has to offer.

 We would like to draw your attention to a few of the shops that we love and that we know our guests have visited and complimented.

 Simon Porteous We get a lot of guests that come to the Borders for cycling holidays and we always recommend this great bike shop on Bridge Street.

 A. Hume Situated on Horsemarket and in the Square, these country clothing stores host a large selection of fashionable items for men and women as well as gifts to take home after your holidays.

-With a lot of fishing and hunting opportunities in the Borders these two shops offer everything you could possible need, both of which are on Bridge Street.
+Orvis With a lot of fishing and hunting opportunities in the Borders this shop offers everything you could possible need, located on Bridge Street.